kacperorzechowski/nwt-data-provider/README.md

 * MVC approach - well I am familiar with MVC but I did not know how to actually implement it into node.js app.
 That is why I kept "logic" into routes.
 * Unit Testing - I know well how to Unit Test Vue.js app but it was hard for me to actually tell what to test in node.js.
 Later on I figured out that I should unit test functions in Models for example, but I have decided to skip them due to lack of time.
 * Readability issue - I noticed that routes file (`/routes/API.js`) is getting bigger and bigger.
 I know there must be better way on how to handle endpoints serving.
-* Hot reloading - there is weird think going in hot reloading.
+* Hot reloading - there is weird thing going in hot reloading.
 I am sure that I made a mistake when I was configuring it.

 ## Bibliography
 During development I have encountered many struggles.
 Those articles helped me a lot to solve my problems and answer many important questions.